 Because there is a significant cost to research institutions to open a clinical trial, institutions lose money if they open a trial and then have no patients – or only one or two – who qualify.
 To solve this problem, the St. Baldrick’s Foundation supported the COG’s High-Impact Initiative.
 The COG chose a group of 3-5 clinical trials that have a low chance of enrollment.
 Each institution opening the entire set of these trials received $10,000 from the St. Baldrick’s grant to the COG.
 This balanced the financial risk to institutions, giving more kids access to potentially lifesaving trials, and shortening the time needed to complete these studies.

 The cornerstone of the COG’s precision medicine research platform is Project:EveryChild.
 For those participating, researchers take extra tissue whenever the child must undergo a diagnostic procedure, and that tissue is stored in the COG’s biorepository.
 The COG also collects and securely maintains key information about the child, their cancer, treatment and outcomes.
 The key to discovery is this connection between the biospecimens and the data about each patient’s treatment and its effectiveness.

 Through this initiative, for the first time, scientists will have the information on the biology and treatment outcomes they need to accelerate progress, especially for ultra-rare childhood cancers.

-These are only a few examples of how the St. Baldrick’s Foundation is making an impact in all childhood cancers, even those most rare.
+These are only a few examples of how St. Baldrick’s supporters are making an impact in all childhood cancers, even those most rare.

 Read more on the St. Baldrick’s blog: